Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

 #### Containerization Strategy
 -	Automation should utilise containerisation solutions like docker to ensure a uniform build and testing environment that replicates the production environment.
 This avoids the famous “it works on my machine” issue.
 #### Automated Testing Guidelines
--	Guidelines for creating these automated tests are in the section below.
+-	Guidelines for creating these automated tests are in the section [below](#automated-testing)
 #### Failure Response Protocol
 -	If a build or test fails, the team should be notified so that the issue can be addressed immediately, no new code should be added until the issue is resolved.
 #### Local and Manual Testing